Why do some girls get bullied?

 Bullying because of sexual orientation

 Your sexual orientation is what gender you are attracted to.
 People who are gay may face a greater risk of being bullied.
-A recent study [ PDF 8.2M] asked thousands of lesbian, gay, bisexual, and transgender (LGBT) students about bullying.
-More than 8 out of 10 said they were bullied with words in the past year.
-And more than 6 out of 10 said they had not felt safe in school.
+More than 1 in 4 lesbian, gay, and bisexual high school students said they have been bullied through texting or social media.
+One in 3 has been bullied at school.
+One in 10 reports not feeling safe going to school.

 If you are being bullied because of your sexual orientation, reach out to an adult you trust.
 You can visit The Trevor Project or call 866-488-7386 for help.
 You also can find groups in your community that support LGBT kids, teens, and young adults, such as Parents, Families and Friends of Lesbians and Gays (PFLAG).